And this is your rigorously vetted refugee guest host, Mark Stein.

 I can't remember how it goes.

-How's it go?
+How's it going?

-And he did and he was a great guy, I love Rick.
+And he was a great guy.

-So I'm I'm not opposed to this strategy.
+So I'm not opposed to this strategy.

-That line, uh what's it got?
+That line, what's it going?

 Everybody knows a turkey and some mistletoe.

-And he sang it as everybody knows a turkey.
+And he sang it as, everybody knows a turkey.

 1-800-282-2882.

-Let's go to Jimmy in Gold Thwaite, Texas.
+Let's go to Jimmy in Goldthwaite, Texas.

 Great to have you with us.